phanx-wow/LibFlyable/README.md

 Avoids these long-standing bugs with IsFlyableArea:

 - Broken Isles zones are only flyable with the Broken Isles Pathfinder ability.
-- Draenor zones (including the garrison) are only flyable with the Draenor Pathfinder ability.
+- Draenor zones are only flyable with the Draenor Pathfinder ability.
-- Ashran (PvP) and the Tanaan Jungle Intro are *never* flyable.
+- Certain maps like Argus and the Tanaan Jungle Intro are not flyable.

-Also avoids the new bugs introduced in Patch 7.3.5:

-- Pandaria zones no longer require Wisdom of the Four Winds.
-- Northrend zones no longer require Cold Weather Flying.
-- Eastern Kingdoms, Kalimdor, and Deepholm no longer require Flight Master's License.

-These spells were removed from the game, and all characters can fly in these zones, but IsFlyableArea returns false for characters who had not previously learned the appropriate spell.
+- Certain Legion class halls are not flyable.

 ## Usage